rogender/Crispy-Doom-autosplitter/README.md

 # Crispy-Doom-autosplitter
 This is simple autosplitter for Crispy-Doom, if you have any questions, then write to me in discord (keyboardcrash#7833)

-Tested with latest version of Crispy-Doom, Plutonia, TNT, and variety of custom WADs
+Tested with latest version of Ultimate Doom, Plutonia, TNT, and variety of custom WADs

 Note: Autosplitter will work only on latest version of Crispy-Doom, autosplitter is not tested on earlier versions